trans-travel/trans-travel/us/co.md

    anyone under 18, cutting off 18+ people, despite 18+ people routinely getting care at Children's for other needs, this eliminated all surgeries).
+ * Colorado has a sanctuary law for people obtaining transition-related medical care in Colorado
+ * Colorado will not extradite people for violating another state's laws against medical transition

 ## Child Custody / Abuse